wolframkriesing/site-stitcher/content/tidbit/2020/05/index.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">However, there does seem to be a trend toward _casually_ pushing more complexity and dependencies, even for something like my own site, down closer to the user even when that is very unnecessary.
 That doesn&#39;t really play to the Web&#39;s best strengths for users.</p>&mdash; @briankardell <a href="https://twitter.com/briankardell/status/1259854677421801479?ref_src=twsrc%5Etfw">May 11, 2020</a></blockquote>

-which is in a thread that started off linking to the above article.
+[Tom MacWright](https://twitter.com/tmcw) in [Second-guessing the modern web](https://macwright.org/2020/05/10/spa-fatigue.html) states very rightful a thing I had also thought about a lot: keep around aging JS files and keep serving them.

-[Tom MacWright](https://twitter.com/tmcw) in [Second-guessing the modern web](https://macwright.org/2020/05/10/spa-fatigue.html) he states very rightful a thing I had also thought about a lot, especially since I have seen a project run in a serious SEO issue due to exactly this problem: aging JS files you should keep around.
+Especially since I had seen this at HolidayCheck when we ran into a serious SEO issue due to exactly this problem.
-He describes it in detail like this:
+He describes it like this:

 > So if they open the ‘about page’, keep the tab open for a week, and then request the ‘home page’,
 > then the home page that they request is dictated by the index bundle that they downloaded last week.